wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/MultiRegionDeployments.md

 <span style="color:red">export BUILD_IDENTIFIER="test-nl-ams"</span>
 export CLOUDHOST="linode"

 You will need to first deploy the primary region infrastrucuture (gb-lon) and once that is complete and online, deploy the secondary region and any further regions that you want to deploy for.
 The DBaaS instance is in the gb-lon region and the machines in nl-ams will connect to the database instance in the gb-lon domain across the Internet.
-As I understand it the traffic is encrypted by default but to be but don't take my word for it check it out with linode because it might be necessary to provide SSL certs when connecting to the DBaaS system across the Internet.
+As I understand it the traffic is encrypted by default but to be sure don't take my word for it check it out with Linode because it might be necessary to provide SSL certs when connecting to the DBaaS system across the Internet, I am no expert.

-I then made a deployment to a third region (with a different vendor, exoscale) and this is what my template looked like when I made a deployment to a different vendor and had all the different regions tied together through the cloudflare DNS system and all having them access the shared Linode DBaaS system.
-Remember I chose to intitiate all these builds from the same build machine running on Linode.
+Once, I had my machines running in a primary and secondary region within the Linode provider I then made a deployment to a third region (with a different vendor, Exoscale) and below is what my template looked like when I made a deployment to a different vendor and had all the different regions tied together into a unified interface through the Cloudflare DNS system and all having them access the shared Linode DBaaS system.
+Remember I chose to intitiate all these builds (including the Exoscale machines) from the same build machine running on Linode but with the different template configurations that I have shown here.

 \###############################################################################################
 \# Refer to: ${BUILD_HOME}/specifications/specification.md